jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

 - This domain is one of the largest with a weighting of 16%; it is also very much foundational for most of the other domains, so give it the associated time in preparation

-- **Glass-Steagall Act**: passed in 1933 and separated investment and commercial banking activities and created the Federal Deposit Insurance Corporation (FDIC)
 - The Gramm-Leach-Bliley Act eliminated the Glass-Steagall Act's restrictions against affiliations between commercial and investment banks in 1999
-  - **Security Control Assessment (SCA)**: an evaluation that tests if an organization's security controls (technical, administrative, and physical) are implemented correctly, functioning as intended and meeting security requirements
-    - basically a formal evaluation of a defined set of controls against a baseline or reliability expectation; may be conducted with the Security Test and Evaluation (ST&E); [NIST Special Publication 800-53A Security and Privacy Controls for Federal Information Systems and Organizations](https://www.nist.gov/privacy-framework/nist-sp-800-53a) ensure the security requirements and enforcement of appropriate security controls
-    - goals of SCA:
-      - ensure the effectiveness of the security mechanisms
-      - evaluate the quality and thoroughness of the risk management processes
-      - produce a report of the relative strengths and weaknesses of the deployed security infrastructure

 - [RFC 1087](https://datatracker.ietf.org/doc/html/rfc1087): activity that is unethical and unacceptable:
   - (a) seeks to gain unauthorized access to the resources of the Internet
   - (b) disrupts the intended use of the Internet